aerique/pusfofefe/README.md

 ## To Do

+### High Priority

+- [ ] describe current downloading of messages wrt to threading, reasons, all used functions and vars, etc.
+- [ ] take a good look a all globals in `pusfofefe.qml` and see if we can do better
+- [ ] clean up code

+### Normal Priority

 - [x] use proper primary and hint colors for text, links and input
 - [x] add link to https://pushover.net/signup
 - [x] use `/home/nemo/.config/pusfofefe/config.lisp` for config